Skip to main content

 7. Optional: reboot the server.

-On each of the servers, we need to pre-configure routing to the subnet where we will place the balancer when the service is connected.
-By default we place the balancers in the subnet 10.128.0.0/16, but you can choose any suitable subnet of dimension /16.
+On each server, you must pre-configure routing to the subnet where we will host the load balancer when the service is connected.
+By default, we host load balancers in the 10.128.0.0/16 subnet, but you can choose any suitable /16 subnet.

 1. Connect to the server.